dalibo/emaj/docs/en/contributing.rst

 * standart tests for each configured PostgreSQL version,
 * the tests with the installation of the previous version followed by an upgrade,
+* the tests with the installation of the version with the *emaj-devel.sql* script,
 * the tests with an E-Maj version upgrade while tables groups are in logging state,
 * tests chaining a database save with *pg_dump* and a restore, with different PostgreSQL versions,
 * a PostgreSQL upgrade version test using *pg_upgrade* with a database containing the E-Maj extension.